Peri-Peri Inspired Umami Popcorn

 Philosophy

-Popcorn is a fiberous (15% by weight) and starchy (Complex carbohydrates 78% by weight).
-For me personally, such fiberous starch tastes best in savory form with umami flavoring.
-In search for unami, I go with onion and garlic powder.
-I simply add some msg too (there is no shame in it and it tastes good.
-It’s just a salt that’s present in many natural food sources, in both animal based and llant based food products.
-Extracting msg is no more different than extract salt from ocean, adding Iodine for health in it and adding it to your food.
-Your body can regulate intake based on needs and while remaining below the commonsense saltiness level, you can enjoy both salt and msg for enhancing taste in their particular directions.
-I also kala namak (black salt) from India which has a very unique sulfurous salti taste, adds both saltiness and umami.
-I adds a counterbalancing of Amchur powder (dried raw mango powder).
-Amchur is great way of adding acidity, a fruity sourness, into any dish.
+Popcorn is fibrous (15% by weight) and starchy (complex carbohydrates, 78% by weight).
+For me personally, such fibrous starch tastes best in savory form with umami flavoring.
+In search of umami, I go with onion and garlic powder.
+I simply add some MSG too (there is no shame in it, and it tastes good).
+It’s just a salt that’s present in many natural food sources, in both animal-based and plant-based food products.
+Extracting MSG is no different than extracting salt from the ocean, adding iodine for health, and adding it to your food.
+Your body can regulate intake based on needs, and while remaining below a common-sense saltiness level, you can enjoy both salt and MSG to enhance taste in their respective directions.
+I also use kala namak (black salt) from India, which has a very unique sulfurous taste and adds both saltiness and umami.
+I then add a counterbalancing of Amchur powder (dried raw mango powder).
+Amchur is a great way of adding acidity—a fruity sourness—into any dish.
 It’s particularly good on dry stuff.

-Then comes the queen of in this recipe, the paprika powder (can also replace with other red chili powders to switch gears into other cuisines, Indian can use: tikhalal for kicking up the hotness, kashmiri lal for increasing the red color and aroma.
-Can make korean by using Gochugoru, Cayenne or Chipotle or habinero in Mexican).
-Tbh, I like paprika because it makes it closest to peri-peri which also had paprika and we enjoy peri-peri flavor a lot.
+Then comes the queen of this recipe: the paprika powder (which can also be replaced with other red chili powders to switch gears into other cuisines; for Indian, you can use Tikhalal for kicking up the heat, or Kashmiri Lal for increasing the red color and aroma.
+You can make it Korean by using Gochugaru, or Mexican by using Cayenne, Chipotle, or Habanero).
+Tbh, I like paprika because it makes it closest to peri-peri, which also has paprika, and we enjoy peri-peri flavor a lot.